Which one is the best beach in Gdansk?

 Before you enter the beach, you should know that although topless sunbathing is not explicitly prohibited in Poland, it is not popular and might be reported as law violation if you happen to meet fanatic puritans on your way.
 So if you opt for topless sunbathing in Poland, go to any of the unofficial nudist beaches – in Gdansk there is one in Stogi.
 Also, remember that drinking alcohol in Poland is against the law in public places – including beaches.

-All the beaches in Gdansk are equipped with toilets and facilities to change into a swimsuit and toilets.
+All the beaches in Gdansk are equipped with facilities to change into swimsuits and toilets.
 So please, use them instead of going to the dunes – which is not allowed.
 It is also not allowed to bring animals to the beach, so if you happen to have your dog in Gdansk, he needs to stay at home.

 And one more important notice: before you enter the sea, pay attention to the colour of the flag on the beach.
 If it is white – there are lifeguards on the beach and you are allowed to go swimming.
 If it is red – you must stay away from the water.